Experts

 He is currently the chief editor and co-founder of the Global Center for Security Studies.
 His areas of expertise are witness protection, global security and threats, global and regional conflicts, terrorism and national security, transnational organized crime, international institutions, international police cooperation, police leadership & communication skills, and research methods in social science.

-He co-authored a textbook, co-editor of one book, and published many scholarly articles with many citations.
+He co-authored a textbook, co-edited one book, and published many scholarly articles with many citations.

 Murat Yildiz